sudeepraja/sudeepraja.github.io/index.md

 layout: page
 published: true
 ---
-I am a second year Ms/PhD student at the [College of Information and Computer Sciences](https://www.cics.umass.edu/) at the [University of Massachusetts Amherst](http://www.umass.edu/).
+I will be joining the PhD program in the Industrial Engineering and Operations Research Department at Columbia University, starting Fall 2019.

-I am broadly interested in the theoretical foundations of Machine Learning.
-Some speicific areas of interest include Online Learning, Bandits, Statistical Learning Theory, Reinforcement Learning Theory and Convex/Non-Convex/Combinatorial Optimization.
+I am broadly interested in the theoretical acpects of Machine Learning.
+Some speicific areas of interest include Online Learning, Bandits, Statistical Learning Theory, Reinforcement Learning Theory and Optimization.

-Prior to joining UMass, I was a Budding Scientist at Conduent Labs/Xerox Research Center India from June 2016 to June 2017.
-I graduted from the Indian Institute of Technology, Kharagpur with a Bachelor's degree in Computer Science and Engineering in 2016.
+I hold an MS in CS from the University of Massachusetts, Amherst and a B.Tech in CSE from the Indian Institute of Technology, Kharagpur.
+I spent a year as a Budding Scientist at Conduent Labs/Xerox Research Center India.

 My CV: [CV](https://sudeepraja.github.io/CV.pdf)